Schedule a Publication

 Deleting an Alias

-Simply choose an Alias name to delete.
-If only one Alias name remains the PubSat associated with it must be deleted.
-A PubSat must always have at least one configured alias.
+Choose an alias name to delete.
+If only one alias remains, the PubSat itself must be deleted instead — a PubSat must always have at least one configured alias.

-Note: if reports exist in the publication queue that use the alias that is about to be deleted they must be updated to use a valid alias.
-If not the report will not publish as planned.
+Note: If reports exist in the publication queue that use the alias being deleted, they must be updated to use a valid alias or they will not publish.

 In Directory